IntelligentImaging/FEDI/README.md

 - Diffusion MRI Preprocessing
 - Distortion Correction for Diffusion MRI
 - Data Weighting and Outlier Detection
-- Motion Correction for diffusion MRI
+- Motion Correction for Diffusion MRI

 ## Installation
 To install the FEDI toolbox, clone the repository and add the necessary paths to your `.bashrc` file: